AxelSuffrin/SAP-AI-Staffing-Princing-Optimizer/README.md

 Overview
 This project simulates how a hotel chain with 300 properties could use SAP Business AI to dynamically adjust room pricing and optimize staffing based on real-time market conditions.
 The solution analyzes booking trends, local events, and competitor rates to deliver data-driven recommendations.

-Important Note: This is a simulation created for portfolio purposes.
-It uses mock data and simulates SAP's AI capabilities without connecting to actual SAP services.
-In a real implementation, this solution would integrate with various SAP technologies as described below.

 Key Features
 AI-Driven Dynamic Pricing: Calculates optimal room rates based on multiple factors: